Shingo Nishimura

+Shingo Nishimura (西村眞悟, Nishimura Shingo); born 7 July 1948) is a former Japanese politician who was a member of the House of Representatives from 1993 to 2014.
+Nishimura is known for his negationism of Japanese war crimes committed during World War II.

 Background and career

-A native of Sakai, Osaka and graduate of Kyoto University Faculty of Law, Nishimura was elected to the Diet for the first time in 1993 after an unsuccessful run in 1992.
+A native of Sakai and graduate of Kyoto University Faculty of Law, Nishimura was elected to the Diet for the first time in 1993 after an unsuccessful run the year prior.

-On 2005, Because of Lawyer act of Japan violation, Nishimura is divested his lawyer license.
+On 2005, because of violations of the Lawyer Act, Nishimura is divested his lawyer license.

 Three other members of his family have also been members of the House of Representatives: